TitoMoi/servihelper/README.md

 Diferent persons working at the same time is not possible.

 But, they can work exporting the app data from person one and importing in the app of the person two.

+There is no sync process, all imported .json files from person one will override the existing ones of person two.

 ## ¿Can I distribute it?